zbarge/zeex/README.md

 # Features:
-- A SQL view/query tool using SQLAlchemy
+- A light-weight SQL view/query tool using SQLAlchemy:
-	- PostgreSQL
-	- SQLite
-	- MySQL
+	- Connect PostgreSQL, SQLite, & MySQL databases
+	- Edit, execute, and save SQL queries.
+	- Import files to tables
+	- Export tables/queries to files

-- A template-maker for common tasks like
+- A template-maker for common tasks like:
     - Renaming & organizing headers
     - Sorting rows
     - Merging/purging other data sets based on common fields